amalra1/Visualizeitor/README.md

 # Visualizeitor
-Simple subjects visualizer for college made with Javascript
+A visualizer for students to see their subjects in college.